Dominic Raab: What are the bullying accusations against the deputy prime minister?

 Dominic Raab is under Westminster's microscope this week after a report came out finding he bullied staff.

-Multiple reports had emerged that the deputy prime minister and justice secretary has committed a smorgasbord of sins including throwing tomatoes across the office and leaving staff "scared" to enter the office, triggering PM Rishi Sunak to get a lawyer to launch a report into him.
+Multiple reports had emerged that the deputy prime minister and justice secretary has committed a smorgasbord of sins including throwing tomatoes across the office and leaving staff "scared" to enter the office, triggering PM Rishi Sunak to get lawyer Adam Tolley to launch a report into him.

 After the report was concluded on Thursday, Raab resigned on Friday, though took a pop at the report's findings, claiming the threshold for bullying had been set "low".